Substance abuse: Medical definitions

 'Drug abuse' is no longer a current medical diagnosis in either of the most used diagnostic tools in the world, the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders (DSM), and the World Health Organization's International Classification of Diseases (ICD).
+According to the DSM, substance use disorder (SUD) is used to describe the wide range of the disorder, from a mild form to a severe state of chronically relapsing, compulsive pattern of drug taking which include cannabis, alcohol, caffeine, hallucinogens, hypnotics, opioids, anxiolytics, inhalants, tobacco, and sedatives as well as other, possibly unknown, substances.

 Value judgment

-Philip Jenkins suggests that there are two issues with the term "drug abuse".
-First, what constitutes a "drug" is debatable.
-For instance, GHB, a naturally occurring substance in the central nervous system is considered a drug, and is illegal in many countries, while nicotine is not officially considered a drug in most countries.
+History professor Philip Jenkins suggests that there are two issues with the term "drug abuse".
+First, what constitutes a drug is debatable.
+For instance, GHB, a naturally occurring substance in the central nervous system is considered a drug, and is illegal in many countries, while nicotine is not officially considered a "drug" in most countries.